Last Updated on 10 February 2025

 Nicolaci Villadorata Palace

-To visit the Palazzo Nicolaci Villadorata, a typical example of Baroque art , as you can already see from the beautiful balconies overlooking the street.
+Worth visiting is the Nicolaci Villadorata Palace, a typical example of Baroque art, as can already be seen from the beautiful balconies overlooking the street.
 It is possible for 4 euros to visit the internal rooms, which show off all the wealth of the noble family who lived there.
-Just think that the Nicolaci family had a monopoly on the trade of the Marzamemi tuna traps.
+He thinks that the Nicolaci family had a monopoly on the Marzamemi tuna fishery trades.

 The church of Montevergine closes the street near Palazzo Nicolaci, very particular given its concave shape.
 Inside you will find a ceramic floor of the sixteenth, coming from Noto Antica.